LONDON YOUTH CHOIR

 As a member of London Youth Choir you will meet every Monday during term-time for rehearsal.

-As with all LYC choirs, you will also get to take part in social activities and make new friends, and new best friends (trust us!)
+As with all LYC choirs, you will also get to take part in social activities and make new friends.

 Other London Youth Choir membership benefits include your LYC t-shirt, all your music for the term, and access to our secure online members zone, MyLYC.